ariakit/ariakit/components/tooltip.md

 <div data-description>

 Display information related to an anchor element when the element receives keyboard focus or the mouse hovers over it.
-This component is based on the <a href="https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/">WAI-ARIA Tooltip Pattern</a>.
+This component is based on the [WAI-ARIA Tooltip Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/tooltip/).

 </div>